ai-boost/Awesome-GPTs/README.md

   </h4>
 </div>

+## Latest News and Updates
+[UPDATE 2024.01.20] Some of our GPTs have been **featured🎉 (top 3)** on the official GPT store, and we are making the prompts behind them freely available as open source here: [awesome-gpts-prompts](https://github.com/ai-boost/awesome-gpts-prompts)

+---

+Exciting news!
+We've just rolled out our very own GPT creation, aptly named [**AwesomeGPTs**](https://chat.openai.com/g/g-imWUi8fVO-awesomegpts) – yes, it shares the repo's name! 👀

+🚀 **What's AwesomeGPTs?** It's a specialised GPT model designed to:
+  - **Navigate the Awesome-GPT Universe**: Directly recommends other GPT models from our extensive list based on user queries.
+  - **Personalised Recommendations**: Tailors suggestions to each user's specific interests and questions.

+🎉 **Your GPTs Featured**: Here's the thrilling part – your GPT models can also be recommended!
+This means more visibility and engagement for your contributions.

+🔗 **Give it a Try!** Eager to see AwesomeGPTs in action?
+Check it out here: [AwesomeGPTs Live Demo](https://chat.openai.com/g/g-imWUi8fVO-awesomegpts) (Knowledge cut-off: 2023/11/29).
+Experience firsthand how it brings the world of GPTs closer to the community.

 ## About Awesome-GPTs
 This is a space for showcasing innovative and exciting GPT created by AI enthusiasts worldwide.
 Got a GPT that stands out?
 Let the world know!